Ordinary Shares Definition

 - The ordinary shareholders benefit from capital gains and dividend provided by the Company

-- For businesses issuing ordinary shares is an important way of raising capital.
-This helps the Company to expand its business without raising too much debt.
-High debt could be risky for the business as the debt holders are to pay back, however, the holders of common shares are not required to be paid back, however, the Company can share the profit with them in kind of dividend
+- For businesses issuing ordinary shares is a crucial way of raising capital.
+This helps the Company to expand its business without increasing too much debt.
+High debt could be risky for the business as the debt holders are to pay back.
+However, the holders of common shares are not required to be paid back.
+However, the Company can share the profit with them in kind of dividend

-- A number of ordinary shares outstanding are flexible as the Company can decide how many ordinary shared it wants to be floated in the market based on the needs.
+- A number of outstanding shares are flexible as the Company can decide how many ordinary shared it wants to be floated in the market based on the needs.
 It can issue new ordinary shares, buy back some from the investors, split them, issue bonus shares, etc.

-- Companies can go bankrupt due to internal frauds or taking risky bets in business thus shareholders can lose the entire capital.
+- Companies can go bankrupt due to internal fraud or taking risky bets in business; thus, shareholders can lose the entire capital.